How many calories to lose weight?

 Children (7-10 years)

 This is a period of rapid human growth and development.
-It’s also during these formative years that many dietary habits and attitudes to food are formed.
+It’s also during these formative years that many of our dietary habits and attitudes to food are formed.
 Studies suggest that being overweight at this crucial life stage can have long-term implications for future health – for example, obese children are five times more likely to grow up to be obese adults.

 While having high-calorie needs, this age group has high nutritional needs too.
 Any weight loss programme for a child should only be conducted under the supervision of a doctor or paediatric dietician.
 Failing to do so may mean your child missing out on crucial nutrients needed for growth and may put them at risk of developing unhealthy eating habits.